xist-eh/mix-player/ROADMAP.md

 ## Top priorities

-1. Fade in/out capabilities
-2. 3D audio
+1. Change output device

 ## Nice to haves

 1. Use of ffmpeg libraries to support additional file formats
+2. Fade in/out capabilities
+3. 3D audio